ProvisionLab/WDD/Docs/Readme.txt

-INSTALL:
 Install driver on Windows 10 x64:

-1. Boot up Windows with driver signatures checking turned off
+INSTALL DRIVER TO LOAD AT BOOT TIME:
+1. In cebackup.inf file find StartType = 3 and change it to = 0.
+Keep in mind that test application cetest.exe will not work
-2. Install cebackup.inf by right-click Install in File Explorer 3.copy cebackup.sys C:\Windows\System32\drivers\
+2. Install cebackup.inf by right-click Install in File Explorer
+3. Reboot Windows

+INSTALL DRIVER TO LOAD ON DEMAND:
+1. Install cebackup.inf by right-click Install in File Explorer
+2. copy cebackup.sys C:\Windows\System32\drivers\
-fltmc load cebackup
+3. fltmc load cebackup

 To run backup application
 1. Fill cebackup.ini with appropriate insformation